Becoming a Peer Mentor

 Peer Mentor Role:

 Peer Mentors help new, neurodiverse / neurodivergent students transition to college.
-Peer Mentors help on a weekly basis throughout the academic year by meeting with their students on a regular basis in formal and informal settings for an average of four to six hours per week.
+Peer Mentors help on a weekly basis throughout the academic year by meeting with their students either through the creation of an affinity group experience or 1:1 on a regular basis in formal and informal settings for an average of two to four hours per week.
 Through these meetings, Peer Mentors provide regular check-ins, support the student in identifying and accessing support resources, facilitate positive social engagement, and more.

 Peer Mentors should have a desire to support others’ success and an interest in learning about the strengths as well as challenges of neurodiversity.